Skip to main content

 SRE Is the Most Innovative Approach to ITSM Since ITIL®

-Originally published on DevOps.com , written by Jayne Groll , CEO of DevOps Institute For over a decade, ITIL has been the leading ITSM framework adopted by enterprises across the globe.
+For over a decade, ITIL has been the leading ITSM framework adopted by enterprises across the globe.
 So, what is driving a rapidly increasing interest in Site Reliability Engineering (SRE) as a service management alternative?
 In its own words, Google refers to SRE as its approach to service management: “The SRE team is responsible for the availability, latency, performance, efficiency, change management, monitoring, emergency response and capacity planning.”
 In traditional ITSM terms, the role of the SRE is responsible for service level, change, availability, event, incident, problem, capacity, performance, infrastructure and platform management.
 While the operational practice areas may be similar, there are significant differences in how the practices are approached.
-ITIL4 Framework Compared to SRE Released in 2019, the newest update to ITIL4 remains a complex governance model with four dimensi
+ITIL4 Framework Compared to SRE Released in 2019, the newest update to ITIL4 remains a complex governance model with four dimensions, seven guiding principles, a Service Value System and 34 processes (now renamed as p...

 Standard Operations and Maintenance

-Sandy, if you have any more questions, just let me know!
-Standard Operations and Maintenance is really something that gets defined in the Service Level Agreement in consultation and negotiation with the customer.
-It is not really a determination made solely by IT or Operations.
-It is the customer or receiver of service that helps to establish whether an “outage” has occurred.
-Because we want to adhere to the terms and conditions set forth in the SLA we want strong controls in place.
-I think it is not a question as to whether the Change Management process will be used or not used.
-It is more a question of the degree of Change Management that will be used.
-A solid approach would be to establish a clear definition of a Service Change in the organization.
-ITIL says it is any “addition, modification or deletion of elements of the delivery of service” [paraphrased].
-This is a broad definition and covers just about everything we do in IT.
-So, next we need to identify what we actually do in
+I was recently asked about Standard Operations and Maintenance activities relative to the Change Enablement practice and SLAs.
+Here are a few thoughts.
+Standard Operations and Maintenance is really something that is defined in a Service Level Agreement (SLA) in consultation and negotiation with the customer.
+It is not a determination made solely by IT or Operations.
+The customer or receiver of service helps to establish whether an “outage” has occurred.
+Because we want to adhere to the terms and conditions set forth in the SLA, strong controls should be in place.
+It is not a question of whether the Change Enablement practice will be used, but rather the degree of Change Enablement that will be applied.
+A solid approach is to establish a clear definition of what constitutes a change in the organization.
+ITIL defines a change as “the addition, modification, or removal of anything that could have a direct or indirect effect on services.”
+This is a broad definition and covers just ...

 IT Ops or IT Slops?
 Definitions Matter: Part One